-Best mini-PCs in 2024: The compact computers I love the most
+Best mini PCs in 2024: The compact computers I love the most

 If your chief requirements are top frame rates and detail settings beyond 1440p for the lowest outlay, you are better off self-building.
-But if you're after a tiny, off-the-peg PC with awesome everyday computing power and 1080p to 1440p gaming capabilities, well, you've come to the right place.
+But if you're after a tiny, off-the-shelf PC with awesome everyday computing power and 1080p to 1440p gaming capabilities, well, you've come to the right place.

 The quick list